Wednesday, December 28, 2022

 LE NECROPHILE by Peter Nolan Smith

 Back in the late 1960s the biggest house in Quincy, Massachusetts was owned by a funeral director.
-His daughters were the most beautiful girls on the South Shore in 1967 and they introduced Cream to their admirers.
+His blonde daughters were the most beautiful girls on the South Shore in 1967 and one night they introduced the British rock trio Cream to their admirers.
 I was one of them.
 So was an apprentice embalmer for their father.
 The other suitors joked that Adam made love to the still bodies in the basement of the funeral home.
-He played a strange style of guitar.
+The near-albino played a strange style of guitar.
 The older daughter loved his licks.
-Like Ulysses he slayed his rivals with a secret weapon.
+Like Ulysses he slayed his rivals with a stringed weapon weapon.

 A Fender Stratocaster.